 Every injury and fatality is a tragedy, many of which could easily be avoided, often highlighted in the feedback when the HSE issues a fine.

 The industry is very labour-intensive, requiring permits from public officials associated with high-value contracts to purchase expertise and building materials.
-This heightens compliance risks across a number of areas beyond safety.
+This heightens compliance risks across several areas beyond safety.

 We have identified five key regulatory training areas that construction companies need to pay closer attention to because of the increased levels of risk.